Trump hails ‘excellent’ phone call with China’s Xi amid trade tensions

 The US approved an $11bn arms package for Taiwan in December, one of the largest ever, to bolster Taiwan’s defence capabilities.

+“In fact, we believe that it will contribute to stabilise the situation, especially given the fact that China keeps on escalating the tension in the Taiwan Strait and this whole region,” he said.

+“I think we welcome the kind of effort to stabilise the … security situation in this region.”

-Trump said that China has agreed to increase its purchase of US soya beans from 12 million tonnes in the current season up to 20 million tonnes, which he celebrated as a boon for US agricultural production.
+After the call, Trump also said that China had agreed to increase its purchase of US soya beans from 12 million tonnes in the current season up to 20 million tonnes, which he celebrated as a boon for US agricultural production.

 He added that China has committed to buying 25 million tonnes in the following season.
 The Chinese readout makes no mention of soya beans.